How to Fix Windows Backup Stuck at 97% - Qiling

 File backup

 Step 3.
-Follow the instructions on the screen and pick the location where you wish to store the backup.
+Follow the on-screen instructions to choose the location where you want to store the backup.

 File backup step3